 By Joel Seedman, PhD

-Comparing ass-to-grass (ATG) and parallel squats is one of the more heavily debated issues in the strength and conditioning industry.
-Having employed both techniques in my own training and that of my clients as well as researching the neurophysiology and biomechanics of each, I can tell you that squats at 90 degrees or parallel beat ATG squats in nearly all circumstances no matter the individual differences or training goals.
+Comparing ass-to-grass (ATG) and 90 degree or parallel squats is one of the more heavily debated issues in the strength and conditioning industry.
+Having employed both techniques in my own training and that of my clients as well as researching the neurophysiology and biomechanics of each, I can tell you that squats at 90 degrees or parallel beat ATG squats in nearly all circumstances no matter the individual differences or training goals (read more here).
 Although I’m likely to receive life threatening emails and hate comments from that statement alone, the following points will hopefully extinguish some of this animosity so long as the reader is level-headed enough to absorb the information.

 “Go Deep or Go Home” Mentality